Where to Get a Christmas Tree in Rhode Island at Farms and Farmstands

 Editor’s note: This article has been updated from a previous version originally published in December 2023.

 Search through an extensive variety of trees (between two and twenty-feet tall) from the Farmer’s Daughter’s cut-your-own Christmas tree farm.
+The fields offer an extensive selection of tree varieties including Frasier Fir, Canaan Fir, Concolor Fir, Blue and White spruces as well as other unique species.
 They provide all the tools necessary to measure and cut the right tree for your space.
 Take advantage of their complimentary services, including shaking, baling and more.
 Festive greenery and other decor are available as well.
-Warm up with some hot chocolate, hot apple cider and apple cider doughnuts from The Hard Pressed Cider Company on Fridays, Saturdays and Sundays from 10 a.m.–4 p.m. until December 22.
+Warm up with some hot chocolate, hot apple cider and apple cider doughnuts from The Hard Pressed Cider Company on Fridays, Saturdays and Sundays from 10 a.m.–4 p.m. until December 24.

 How to visit: Monday to Thursday, 1 p.m. to dusk; Friday through Sunday, 9 a.m. to dusk.